dinguskhan0/aaa-lang/README.md

 # discovered programs
 #### some kind of weird input loop
 ```!A!A??!``` asks for input and then *asks for input again and again and again and again and again...*

+# will i ever update this?
+probably... no

+i don't see a reason nor do i care that much

+if there's an error then *maybe*